Building Self-Confidence Level 1

 This will direct your physical and mental resources towards the outcome that you want.

-Thinking about parts of your performance over which you have no control will, invariably, detract form your ability to give the best of yourself.
+Thinking about parts of your performance over which you have no control will, invariably, detract from your ability to give the best of yourself.

 For example, a basketball player who is confident in their ability to take a three-point shot will not hesitate when they receive a high-speed cross-court pass in the final throes of a game.